Leti leti: Mandarese leti leti

 Mandarese sandalwood horses are washed alongside 2 type of Mandarese prahu (lètè and pakoer).

 Since 1930s Mandar sailors has adopted the leti leti as one of their small trading perahu along with lambo and bago from West Sulawesi.
 Originally they got it from Madurese living alongside them in the mixed communities around Java sea such as Marumasa, Masalembu, and Kangean islands, but the current Mandarese vessels always different from Madura vessels.
 Their difference are Mandar-styled rudder mounting, flat roof on its deckhouse, the absence of paint pattern and black-colored stempost, but always clean, tidy, and organized.
 They also have flat, blade-shaped rudder that acts as centreboard at the stern of the vessel.
 In the 1970s many of them can be found on Paotere harbor, Makassar.
 In the present, they expand its trading range to around the Flores sea and Java sea to overcome poverty in homes.

+Mandarese Leti leti, named Bintang Makka, in Makassar.

+Leti leti named Kotaradja, 1939.
+Note the flat deckhouse roof, different from Madurese leti leti which has triangular roof.